automerge/automerge-perf/columnar/README.md

 appear in the text.
 In the case of ties (e.g. multiple deletion operations of the same character), we sort by operation ID.

-To encode this data efficiently, .
-We can then encode the data by individually encoding each column of the table above:
+To encode this data efficiently, we can encode the data by individually encoding each column of the table above:

 * The counter part of `op_id` is the sequence `[1, 6, 7, 2, 3, 4, 5]`, for which delta-encoding
   is suitable.